The Xstrahl CIX2 X-ray irradiator enables safe irradiation of in vitro and in vivo biological samples within a laboratory environment.

-Meeting the needs of medical and biological research, the CIX2 is a self-contained cabinet incorporating the irradiation chamber and system electronics in one enclosure.
-The software interface allows for multiple user logins, while X-ray exposures can be programmed and executed automatically.
-In addition to removing the health and safety burden associated with the use of radioactive sources, the Xstrahl CIX2 provides a safer, simpler and less costly alternative to radioisotope irradiators for radiation exposure studies.
+Fulfilling the requirements of in vitro and in vivo biological research, the CIX2 is a 225kV self-contained cabinet irradiator incorporating the irradiation chamber and system electronics in one enclosure.
+The intuitive and easy to use software interface allows for multiple user logins, the X-Ray exposures can be programmed and executed automatically.
+In addition to removing the health and safety burden associated with the use of radioactive sources, the Xstrahl CIX2 provides a simpler, safer and lower cost alternative to radioisotope irradiators.

 The CIX2 X-ray research irradiator cabinet consists of: